Ouest-France/cdp/README.md

 ### Helm charts

-When you use the `docker k8s --use-docker-compose` command, you may need information from the CDP context.
+When you use the `docker k8s` command, you may need information from the CDP context.
 Below, the variables made available by the CDP for use in the helm context.

 ```yaml
 namespace:           Name of kubernetes namespace, based on the following options: [ --namespace-project-branch-name | --namespace-project-name ]